-Kuala Selangor Nature Park was opened in 1987.
-With a width of 296 hectare that’s divided to 2 main parts that is a 201 hectare wide Tropical Rainforest and the balance is Swamp Forest.
+Kuala Selangor Nature Park (Taman Alam Kuala Selangor) was opened in 1987.
+With a width of 296 hectares that’s divided into 2 main parts that are a 201-hectare wide Tropical Rainforest and the balance is Swamp Forest.
 The park is under the management of the Malaysia Nature Lovers Association.
 Because of that, the natural beauties of the park are preserved without any habitat damage that has been the loyal tenants here.

 Nature Park has the concept of Bird Park, whereby the visitors can see for themselves the many species of wild birds.
 The bird habitat is frequently used as research for interested scientists and tourists.
-There are 156 species of birds and 57 of it are birds from overseas like Russia and Siberia.
-Some of the birds that live in the park are birds from cold climate of the north hemisphere to search for food at the warm climate of the south hemisphere.
+There are 156 species of birds and 57 of them are birds from overseas like Russia and Siberia.
+Some of the birds that live in the park are birds from the cold climate of the north hemisphere to search for food in the warm climate of the southern hemisphere.